samagra44/LanguageDetector/README.md

 If you have never used this package before then you can easily install it by using the pip command -  pip install langdetect.

-#input: Enter any text in any language: Salut, je suis Aman Kharwal, j'espère que vous allez très bien.
+#input: Enter any text in any language: Salut, je suis Samagra Shrivastava, j'espère que vous allez très bien.

 #output: fr (French Language)